 3. Have students identify their level of understanding.

-If students are to become achievers, it is important for them to be given appropriate tasks that are neither too difficult nor too easy.
+To boost student achievement, it is important for us to give appropriate tasks that are neither too difficult nor too easy.
 You can easily determine this by having your students indicate their level of understanding of a concept or skill you are teaching in the classroom, I like to use these Level of Understanding Cards when I am introducing a new concept or skill.
 That way I know which students need more depth and complexity and which ones need scaffolds to help them grasp a concept.

 Click on the picture above to get a FREE copy of the Levels of Understanding Cards which you will find in The Teacher’s Toolkit, my FREE Resource Library .